jeremiah-wanyahora/Nairobi_property/Readme.md

     -For House size:

-    - Insert a new column(G) beside the house size column
+    - Insert a new column G beside the house size column

-    - Use the IF formula as follows and flash fill, then copy column G and Paste Values only onto the Bedroom column(F) and rename it House size(Cleaned)
+    - Use the IF formula as follows and flash fill, then copy column G and Paste Values only onto the house size column F and rename it to Cleaned

        ```excel
        =IF(B2= "Vacant Land", 0, F2)